Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/screen-capture-screenshot.md

 Every screenshot you capture is kept, so you do not have to save one before taking the next.
 Screenshots are stored in your project, in `Library/AndroidLogcat/Screenshots`, and named `<device id>_<number>.png`.
 That folder is local to your machine and is not part of your build, so use **Save As** to keep a screenshot somewhere permanent.

+Each screenshot is saved with a `.json` file of the same name beside it, recording the device it came from - its name, id, Android version, API level, ABI and display size - and when it was captured.
+The [Screenshot details](screen-capture-window-reference.md#screenshot-details) beside the image read it, and it is renamed, deleted and saved along with the image, so a copy you keep elsewhere still knows where it came from.
+A screenshot without one still opens; its device details read `Undefined`.

 To rename or delete a screenshot, or to show it in Explorer or Finder, use the [Capture list](screen-capture-window-reference.md#capture-list).
 To look at part of a screenshot more closely, [zoom into it](screen-capture-window-reference.md#zoom-into-the-image).

 ## Additional resources